 What do users think recently?

-How's The Utilities Market?
+How's the Utilities market?

 The rivals identified

-The outtake for Finder For AirPod & Headphones
+Key takeaways for Finder For AirPod & Headphones

 - Intuitive 'Hot/Cold' gamified UI